-How do Remote Sources work in Hygraph?
+How do Remote Sources support content federation in Hygraph?

 What types of APIs can Remote Sources connect to?